jckuri/pneumonia_detector/FDA_Submission.md

 (7fe0, 0010) Pixel Data                          OW: Array of 1048576 elements
 ```

 If the DICOM file that was taken by the X-ray machine has similar data, everything should work correctly.
+Modality should be 'DX'.
+Body Part Examined should be 'CHEST'.
+Patient Position should be either 'PA' or 'AP'.
+Photometric Interpretation should be MONOCHROME.
+Other color spaces are not supported.

 **Preprocessing Steps:**